Polonnaruwa The Ancient Cities, Sri Lanka Travel Guide

 Significant religious days for Buddhists, occurring monthly.
 Alcohol sales might have rules about these public holidays.

-If your trip is during The month of april, you might experience the merry atmosphere of Sinhala and Tamil New Year, with special dishes and games.
+If your journey is during The month of april, you might experience the merry atmosphere of Sinhala and Tamil New Year, with special dishes and games.

-Polonnaruwa is known for historical sites more than wellness, but relaxation options exist, especially at higher-end accommodations.
+Polonnaruwa is known for historic places more than wellness, but relaxation options exist, especially at higher-end accommodations.

 Ayurvedic centers and traditional healing practices are more common in other parts of Sri Lanka known for wellness tourism.

-Polonnaruwa is inland, so beach clubs are not applicable.
+Polonnaruwa is away from the sea, so beach clubs are not applicable.
 Mid-range and higher-end hotels feature swimming pools.

 Hotel pools present an agreeable chance to chill off and relax after a day exploring ancient ruins in the heat.